3dreamengine/3DreamEngine/README.md

 		},
 	},

-	objects = {
+	--a table of sub objects, each representing a drawable mesh, vertice buffers, render instructions and optional data objects = {
 		yourSubObject = {
 			faces = {
 				{1, 2, 3}, --final ids
 			},

+			--buffers, each a vector or a skalar
+			--following buffers are must have (might be empty to use default values) --additional buffers (e.g. joints, vertex weights, additional uv maps) require custom base shaders or modules vertices = { },
+			normals = { },
+			texCoords = { },
+			colors = { },
+			materials = { },
-			final = {
+			extras = { },
-				{x, y, z, extra, nx, ny, nz, material, u, v, tx, ty, tz}, -- position, shader extra value e.g. for animation, normal, material, uv coords and tangent (calculated automatically)
-			},
+			faces = { },
-			-- when using 3do or when args.noCleanup is disabled (default is false) faces and final will be deleted once the mesh is created to free memory.

-			material = material,              --mesh material.
-If several materials are used (and splitMaterials is disabled), it can only use the last, unlinking your other materials.
+			material = material,              --material.
+Per mesh only one material is possible.
+Therefore consider splitMaterials, or per vertex color only

-			name = "yourSubObjectBaseName",   --the name, without material postfixes
+			name = "yourSubObjectBaseName",   --the name, without material postfixes in case of splitMaterials

-			shaderType = "PBR",               --the used shader (PBR, Phong, simple or a custom one) meshType = "textured",            --simple, textured, material - determines the data the mesh contains, if nil it will be guessed based on the shaderType mesh = love.graphics.newMesh(),   --a static, triangles-mesh, may be nil when using 3do, loads automatically
+			shaderType = "PBR",               --the used shader (PBR, Phong, simple or a custom one) meshType = "textured",            --simple, textured, material - if not overwritten by the arg in the object loader it will be chosen based on shaderType mesh = love.graphics.newMesh(),   --a static, triangles-mesh, may be nil when using 3do, loads automatically if not disabled by arg

 			transform = mat4(),               --default is nil, overwrites global object transformation }